whatisnuclear/website/coolants.md

 ### Pressurized Water

-Reactors that keep water under high pressure so as to not boil inside the reactor vessel is a Pressurized Water Reactor (PWR).
+Reactors that keep water under high pressure so as to not bulk boil inside the reactor vessel is a Pressurized Water Reactor (PWR).
 See [Reactors]({% link reactors.md %}) for more info.

 ### Boiling Water

-Any reactor that lets any water coolant boil in the reactor itself is known as a boiling water reactor.
+A light-water moderated, water-cooled reactor that lets water coolant bulk boil in the reactor itself is known as a boiling water reactor.
 See [Reactors]({% link reactors.md %}) for more info.

 ### Heavy Water